Chief of Staff

 He also served as Deputy Campaign Manager with Hertzberg for Senate 2014 and Business Development Coordinator with the Office of Congressman Tony Cardenas.

 Justin earned his MA in International Studies from the School of Government and International Affairs, Durham University UK, and is currently completing his PhD in International Political Economy from the same.

 He can be reached by emailing firstname.lastname@example.org or by calling (213) 473-7004.

 Director of Planning

 Emma Howard is the Director of Planning for Councilmember David Ryu representing Council District Four.

 Previously, Emma has worked as a planner for the County of Los Angeles and the City of New York.
 As Cultural Community Associate at the NYC Department of Cultural Affairs, she worked to build community capacity in the neighborhood of East Brooklyn and worked on New York City's first Cultural Plan.
 Prior to her work in NYC she worked as a Regional Planner with the County of Los Angeles.
 During her 8 years with the County, she prepared land use ordinances and policy, including the Significant Ecological Areas Program, community standards districts, hillsides and ridgelines ordinances, and small business regulations.

 Ms Howard has a decade of experience in public outreach, an M.A. in Community Development and Planning and is a certified Creative Placemaker.
 Creative Placemaking is an emerging field in using the intersections of arts and the land use planning process to achieve outcomes that enhance communities physically, socially and creatively.
 She has been a proud resident of Koreatown since 2008.

-Shannon Prior is a Field Deputy for Councilmember David Ryu representing Council District 4.
+Moniquea Roberson is the Scheduler, Office Specialist and Funding Coordinator for Councilmember David Ryu representing Council District 4.

 Community Affairs Coordinator